AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. Log in to **portal.azure.com**.
 The values will be populated in the Tenant ID and the Primary Domain fields.

-## Import
+### Import

-### Map attributes
+#### Map attributes

-Integration Administrator can choose ADFS  attributes and map them to corresponding Learning Manager's group-able attributes.
+The Integration Administrator can choose ADFS  attributes and map them to corresponding Learning Manager's group-able attributes.
 Once the mapping is completed, the same mapping is used in subsequent user imports.
 It can be reconfigured if  Administrator  wants to have a different mapping for importing users.

-### Automated user import
+#### Automated user import

 User import process allows Learning Manager Administrator to fetch employee details from ADFS and import them into Learning Manager automatically.

-### Filtering users
+#### Filtering users

 Learning Manager Administrator can apply  filtering  to the users before importing them.
 For example, Learning Manager Administrator can choose to import all users in the hierarchy under one or more specific Managers.